 - No personal items are allowed in the testing room.
-Personal items include but are not limited to the following: cellular phones, hand-held computers or other electronic devices, pagers, watches, wallets, purses, firearms or other weapons, hats, bags, coats, books, and/or notes, pens, or pencils. - Calculators are permitted only if they are silent, hand-held, non-printing, and without an alphabetic key pad.
-Financial calculators are not permitted.
-Calculator malfunctions are not grounds for challenging examination results or requesting additional examination time.
-NOTE: Calculators are NOT provided by the test center staff. - Candidates must store all personal items in a secure area as indicated by the administrator, or return items to their vehicle.
+Personal items include but are not limited to: cellular phones, hand-held computers or other electronic devices, pagers, watches, wallets, purses, firearms or other weapons, hats, bags, coats, books and/or notes, pens, and pencils. - Candidates must store all personal items in a secure area as indicated by the administrator or return items to their vehicle.
 All electronic devices must be turned off before storing them in a locker.
 The test center is not responsible for lost, stolen, or misplaced personal items. - Studying is not allowed in the test center.
-Visitors, children, family, and/or friends are not allowed in the test center. - Dictionaries, books, papers (including scratch paper), and/or reference materials are not permitted in the examination room (unless permitted by the exam sponsor), and candidates are strongly urged not to bring such materials to the test center.
-When the candidate enters and is seated in the testing room, the test administrator will provide the candidate with materials to make notes or calculations and any other items specified by the exam sponsor.
+Visitors, children, family, or friends are not allowed in the test center.

+- Dictionaries, books, papers (including scratch paper), and reference materials are not permitted in the examination room (unless permitted by the exam sponsor), and candidates are strongly urged not to bring such materials to the test center.
+Upon entering and being seated in the testing room, the test administrator will provide the candidate with materials to make notes or calculations and any other items specified by the exam sponsor.
 The candidate may not write on these items before the exam begins or remove these items from the testing room. - Eating, drinking, chewing gum, smoking, and/or making noise that creates a disturbance for other candidates is prohibited during the exam. - Break policies are established by the exam sponsor.
 Most sponsors allow unscheduled breaks.
-To request an unscheduled break, the candidate must raise his/her hand to get the administrator's attention.
+To request an unscheduled break, the candidate must raise their hand to get the administrator's attention.
 The exam clock will not stop while the candidate is taking a break. - Candidates must leave the testing room for all breaks.
 However, candidates are not permitted to leave the floor or building for any reason during this time, unless specified by the administrator and the exam sponsor.
-If a candidate is discovered to have left the floor or building, he/she will not be permitted to proceed with the examination and may forfeit the exam fees. - While taking a break, candidates are permitted to access personal items that are being stored during the exam only if necessary-for example, personal medication that must be taken at a specific time.
+If a candidate is discovered to have left the floor or building, they will not be permitted to proceed with the examination and may forfeit the exam fees. - While taking a break, candidates are permitted to access personal items that are being stored during the exam only if necessary for example, personal medication that must be taken at a specific time.
 However, a candidate must receive permission from the administrator prior to accessing personal items that have been stored.
-Candidates are not allowed access to other items, including but not limited to cellular phones, exam notes, and study guides, unless the exam sponsor specifically permits this. - Any candidate discovered causing a disturbance of any kind or engaging in any kind of misconduct- giving or receiving help; using notes, books, or other aids; taking part in an act of impersonation; or removing examination materials or notes from the examination room-will be summarily dismissed from the examination and will be reported to the state licensing agency.
+Candidates are not allowed to access other items, including but not limited to cellular phones, exam notes, and study guides, unless the exam sponsor specifically permits this. - Any candidate discovered causing a disturbance of any kind or engaging in any kind of misconduct - giving or receiving help; using notes, books, or other aids; taking part in an act of impersonation; or removing examination materials or notes from the examination room - will be summarily dismissed from the examination and will be reported to the state licensing agency.
 Decisions regarding disciplinary measures are the responsibility of the state licensing agency.